PanosKatsaras/ASP.NETCore-Quiz/README.md

 Clone this repository: git clone https://github.com/username/repository.git

-Open the project in Visual Studio or Visual Studio Code.
+Open the project in Visual Studio 2022

 Create a new file named appsettings.local.json (or any suitable name) in the project root.
 This file will contain local configurations including the database connection string.